mytechnotalent/Reverse-Engineering/README.md

 ![image](https://raw.githubusercontent.com/mytechnotalent/Reverse-Engineering-Tutorial/master/Reverse%20Engineering.png)

 # Reverse Engineering Tutorial
-A comprehensive reverse engineering tutorial covering x86, x64 and ARM architectures.
+A comprehensive reverse engineering tutorial covering x86, x64 and 32-bit and 64-bit ARM architectures.

 ## Lesson 1: Assembly Language - Basic Malware Reverse Engineering (Part 1: Goals)
 This tutorial will begin with the basic concepts of malware reverse engineering and graduate to an entry-level basic examination of Assembly Language.